Redead-ITA/MadnessRPGMakerFangame/README.md

 # MadnessRPGMakerFangame (Name Pending)
 An RPGMAKER XP Fan game based on the Madness combat series by Matt "Krinkles" Jolly

+# NOTE FOR NEW PEOPLE WHO WANT TO PLAY THE GAME READ ON THE BOTTOM SCREEN.

 Credits:

 MATT JOLLY For the madness combat series.